 The Welsh began to emigrate to North America in the late 1800s and early 1900s in search of land, work, and freedom.
 Those that arrived helped shape the industry, commerce, and the cultural heritage of both Canada and the United States.
 The records regarding immigration and passenger show a number of people bearing the name Winn:

-Winn Settlers in the United States in the 17th Century
+Winn Settlers in United States in the 17th Century

-Winn Settlers in the United States in the 18th Century
+Winn Settlers in United States in the 18th Century

-Winn Settlers in the United States in the 19th Century
+Winn Settlers in United States in the 19th Century

 The Winn Family Crest was acquired from the Houseofnames.com archives.
 The Winn Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 24 November 2014 at 11:17.

 houseofnames.com is an internet property owned by Swyrich Corporation.